Laboratory simulations of chemical reactions on dust grains in the interstellar medium

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Roser, Joseph E., "Laboratory simulations of chemical reactions on dust grains in the interstellar medium" (2004).
 Physics - Dissertations.
-Paper 35.
+35.